The Beginning of the Nike Dunk Sneakers

 Nike Dunk Low Flyknit

-Nike Dunk sneakers have been getting a lot of overhauls over the years, and the Nike Dunk Low shoes received a Flyknit upgrade and a new name; the Nike Dunk Low Flyknit.
+Nike Dunk sneakers have been getting a lot of overhauls over the years, and the Nike Dunk Low shoes received a Flyknit upgrade and a new name; the Dunk Low Flyknit from Nike.
 It is a breezier and lighter variant of the original, the Flyknit upper making it more breathable.
 The shoe makes for a great everyday pair and makes it easy to mix and match with many outfits.
 Here are some of the features of the Nike Dunk Low Flyknit shoes:

 - For added structure, the tongue, the heel counter, and the Swoosh logo is made of leather.